catalyst-cooperative/open-energy-data-for-all/episodes/visual-data-exploration.md

   a log of fuel consumption and electricity generation, with only one point for each month.

 Since this was annoying to figure out, we should make a note of it in our research diary.
-If we have to put this down for a while, future-us will appreciate being able to get a jumpstart when we pick it back up.
+If we have to put this project down for a while, future-us will appreciate being able to get a jumpstart when we pick it back up.
 For this workshop, I'm making a new document, but I usually keep one running doc for each research project.

 ```text